Cape Leveque 4WD tag-along tour with Brian Lee

 The Kimberley is an unbelievable part of the world, and earlier this year we spent 5 weeks exploring it.
 I sit here now, and reflect on the hundreds of amazing memories from our time in such a spectacular region.
 There are without a doubt though, a few experiences that really stood out.
-One of our highlights was the day we spent with Brian Lee on a 4WD tour at Cape Leveque.
+One of our highlights was the day we spent on a Brian Lee Tagalong tour at Cape Leveque.

 We had heard some amazing things about the Brian Lee Tag-along tour, and booked it in shortly after setting up camp at Kooljaman.